Invariance principles for homogeneous sums of free random variables: Introduction and background

-{\bf Our main results}.
-We are now in a position to state our first main result, which is nothing but a suitable generalization of Theorem \ref{MOO} in the free probability setting. \begin{thm} Let $(\mathcal{A},\varphi)$ be a non-commutative probability space.
-Let $X_1,X_2,\ldots$ (resp. $Y_1,Y_2,\ldots$) be a sequence of centered free random variables with unit variance (that is, such that $\ff(X_i^2)=\ff(Y_i^2)=1$ for all $i$), satisfying moreover
+\textit{Our main results}.
+We are now in a position to state our first main result, which is nothing but a suitable generalization of Theorem \ref{MOO} in the free probability setting. \begin{thmm} Let $(\mathcal{A},\varphi)$ be a non-commutative probability space.
+Let $X_1,X_2,\ldots$ (resp., $Y_1,Y_2,\ldots$) be a sequence of centered free random variables with unit variance (i.e., such that $\ff(X_i^2)=\ff(Y_i^2)=1$ for all $i$), satisfying moreover